-Barcelona is situated on the northeast coast of the Iberian Peninsula, facing the Mediterranean Sea and is the capital of Catalonia, which is one of the 17 autonomous communities in Spain.
-The other cities or municipalities within Catalonia are Girona (Costa Brava), Tarragona (Costa Daurada) and Lleida.
-The city counts with four kilometers of beaches and the highest point is Tibidabo Mountain, at an altitude of 516 meters.
-Barcelona has 1,62 million inhabitants and the whole of Catalonia has 7,51 million inhabitants which makes the city very crowded around the touristic spots.
-The maritime Mediterranean climate allows the city to have mild winters and warm to hot summers, being autumn and spring the rainiest season.
+Barcelona is situated on the northeast coast of the Iberian Peninsula, facing the Mediterranean Sea.
+It’s also the capital of Catalonia, which is one of the 17 autonomous communities in Spain.
+The other big cities in Catalonia are Girona (Costa Brava), Tarragona (Costa Daurada) and Lleida.

 The city has a 4-kilometer of beach and the highest point is Tibidabo Mountain.
 Barcelona has 1,62 million inhabitants and the whole of Catalonia has 7,51 million inhabitants.